1 Bg 4-1972: Transcendental Knowledge

 > are described as foolish and the lowest of mankind, even

-> though they may be decorated with mundane education,
+> though they may be decorated with mundane education;

-> such a person may be neither learned nor well
+> such a person may neither be learned nor well

 > cultured.
 As far as the atheistic are concerned, it is not